packagist/private-packagist-docs/docs/self-hosted/kubernetes-embedded.md

 ### Setup authenticateion and Select Admin

 #### Authentication Setup
-Within Private Packagist Self-Hosted you now need to set up at least one user authentication method.
-You have the choice between authentication with email addresses and passwords and several OAuth integrations with third party services.
+Within Private Packagist Self-Hosted, you now need to set up at least one user authentication method.
+You have the choice between authentication with email addresses and passwords and several OAuth integrations with third-party services.
-We provide integrations with on-premises versions of GitHub, Bitbucket, or GitLab, or their public services on github.com, bitbucket.org or gitlab.com.
-Follow the instructions to create the respective required identifiers, tokens and secrets.
+We provide integrations with on-premises versions of GitHub, Bitbucket, GitLab, or their public services on github.com, bitbucket.org, or gitlab.com.
+Follow the instructions to create the respective required identifiers, tokens, and secrets.

 * [GitHub (Enterprise) Integration Setup](./github-integration-setup.md)
 * [Bitbucket.org Integration Setup](./bitbucket-integration-setup.md)